syncfusion-content/asp.netwebforms-docs/aspnet/OlapClient/Getting-Started.md

    ii) Online Cube (XML/A)

-   iii) Cube within SQL Server (locally or through remote) you can move the connectivity related coding to service-side as it is impossible at the client-side other than Online Cube (XML/A) option.
+   iii) Cube within SQL Server, locally or through remote, you can move the connectivity related coding to service-side as it is impossible at the client-side other than Online Cube (XML/A) option.
 Using service, you can connect any cube data source without any limitation.

 2. Cube Schema: As the connection is moved to service-side, you obviously use Microsoft__ADOMD__assembly to get the entire cube schema.
 Only with the cube schema the following details are achieved for control rendering.